marafiq/adnanrafiq/blog/2023-10-04-no-more-magic-strings-for-configuration-values-in-asp-net-8/index.md

 > There is a way.
 An elegant one.

-Earlier,
-we used the path overload
-which does not validate for the existence of the configuration section in the `appsettings.json`.
+Earlier, we used the path overload `BindConfiguration(nameof(FileUploadLimits))` which does not validate for the existence of the configuration section in the `appsettings.json`.

-It will automatically cover the case when your class name does not match configuration section name.
+The `BindConfiguration` method demands a path to your configuration section, you can use `configuration.GetRequiredSection(nameof(FileUploadLimits)` to force that the section must exist with the name.
-You will get an exception in the startup rather than when you actually try to use it.
+If not, you will get an exception in the startup rather than when you're actually trying to use it.

 ```csharp title="Validate the existence of the configuration section"